SJaynesh/CORE-FLUTTER-Question-Bank/README.md

 > 4. Explain YAML language in detail.
 > 5. How to create MediaQuery and Why use MediaQuery in Flutter application.
 > 6. How many types of media come and where?
+> 7. What is dependency in Flutter ?
+How to add dependency in Flutter apps ?
-> 7. How to add images in Flutter app.
+> 8. How to add images in Flutter app.
-> 8. What is difference between Image Widget and Image Provider ?
+> 9. What is difference between Image Widget and Image Provider ?
-> 9. What is difference between AssetImage and NetworkImage in Flutter apps ?
+> 10. What is difference between AssetImage and NetworkImage in Flutter apps ?
-> 10. What is Routing ?
+> 11. What is Routing ?
 Expalin Routing types in detail.
-> 11. Why use routing in flutter apps ?
+> 12. Why use routing in flutter apps ?
-> 12. How to use Default Routes in detail.
+> 13. How to use Default Routes in detail.
-> 13. How to use Named Routes in detail.
+> 14. How to use Named Routes in detail.
-> 14. How to use onGenerate Routes in detail.
+> 15. How to use onGenerate Routes in detail.